carpentries-incubator/jekyll-pages-novice/_episodes/wrap-up.md

 Other 'special' folders, particular to this example only, are `_episodes` and `_extras` - they are collections defined by the theme designer and have a special role in this website/theme for storing lesson and extra episodes.
-Uness these collections are configured as described in the previous episode, they will not be automatically processed by Jekyll despite starting with the `_`.
+Unless these collections are configured as described in the previous episode, they will not be automatically processed by Jekyll despite starting with the `_`.
 The theme designer has made sure they are embedded in the website as intended, by defining them in `_config.yml` and referring to them in Liquid code snippets throughout the site.